A Mezuzah for Every Season

 Look no further than your home’s doorpost.

-As early as the year 2448, Jewish tradition has encouraged individuals and families to frequently remember the commandments and beliefs laid out in tradition, by way of the mezuzah.
-Literally translating into “doorpost,” a mezuzah is a rectangular box, often ornately decorated, that is affixed to the right-side of doorways leading into a home, and throughout the inside of the home as well.
-Each mezuzah houses a hand-written shemah – a prayer that reminds us of sacred teachings, and blesses the home upon which the mezuzah is mounted.
+As early as the year 2448, Jewish tradition has encouraged individuals and families to frequently remember the commandments and beliefs laid out in tradition by way of the mezuzah.
+Literally translating into “doorpost,” a mezuzah is a rectangular box, often ornately decorated, that is affixed to the right side of doorways leading into, and all throughout, a home.
+Each mezuzah houses a hand-written Shemah – a prayer that reminds us of sacred teachings and blesses the home upon which the mezuzah is mounted.

-Traditionally, the only scripture inside a mezuzah is the shemah prayer.
-However, in these modern times, perhaps there’s room for some to have their own modern approach.
-One family at the JCC writes their house rules (“Say your please and thank you’s”, “forgive quickly”, “play nice, play fair” etc.,) and places these inside their mezuzah.
+Traditionally, the only scripture inside a mezuzah is the Shemah prayer.
+However, in these modern times, perhaps there’s room for some to have their own personalized approach.
+One family at the JCC writes their house rules (“Say your please and thank yous”, “forgive quickly”, “play nice, play fair” etc.,) and places these inside their mezuzah.
 This is their way of relating to their Jewish heritage and honoring tradition, but with an inclusive and individualized twist.

 When walking around the JCC, you can find countless mezuzot adorning doorways to classrooms and offices alike.
 Though not a dwelling, the J is a home to many; these walls cradle a safe space for individuals of all journeys and backgrounds to come and feel welcome.
-The mezuzot remind us of the Jewish values and culture we hold dear in our hearts, and protect our halls from those who may wish them harm.
+A mezuzah reminds us of the Jewish values and culture we hold dear in our hearts, and protects our halls from those who may wish them harm.

 Soon the days will begin to linger longer, and the chill will start to thaw.
-Although we continue to look ahead with excitement, perhaps there’s time to set an intention to bring some elements of winter along with us – like thoughtfulness, kindness, and the Jewish ideals we hold dear to our hearts.
+Although we continue to look ahead with excitement, perhaps there’s time to set the intention to bring some elements of winter along with us – like thoughtfulness, kindness, and a propensity for charity.

 When you catch sight of a colorful mezuzah on your way to Pilates class, what will it remind you of?